belshftl/Reprimand/README.md

 - how to interop with SRT and how the save/load actually work

 Planned library features (roughly in highest-to-lowest priority order but subject to be reordered at any time):
+- more features for the roslyn analyzer
+- convenience events for just drawing things onscreen that fire e.g during `Level.Render`
 - maybe something for native library packaging? everest has a thing for this but it sucks because it doesn't distinguish architectures
-- more HookGen-like events for hooks, for example `RM.IL.Celeste.Player.orig_Update += il_Player_OrigUpdate;`
-- convenience events for just drawing things onscreen that fire e.g during `Level.Render`
 - a more ergonomic to use logger API with custom sinks incl. a default `Logger` sink and an ingame GUI sink
 - SRT-like reusable custom hotkeys menu so that you can add things like descriptions to buttons and headers/subheaders and split them into sections and such
-- [Lönn](https://github.com/CelestialCartographers/Loenn) lua plugin generator from attributes on entities/triggers/stylegrounds